BioBoost/object-oriented-programming-using-java/04_storing_and_processing_data/readme.md

   System.out.println("You entered the value " + number);
 ```

-You will also need to add an import statement for the `Scanner` library at the top of your Java file, just below the `package` statement:
+You will also need to add an import statement for the `Scanner` at the top of your Java file, just below the `package` statement.
+Or you can let NetBeans do it by selecting the error and pressing `ALT-ENTER` and choosing the import action.

 ```java
 package myjavapackage;